JaeHyung-Kim/OpenGL_Trial/README.md

 ## 2. trackball
 With using quaternion, implement trackball.
-Drag, transition, zomm in/out and dolly in/out is implemented.
+Drag, transition, zoom in/out and dolly in/out is implemented.

 <img width="80%" src="https://user-images.githubusercontent.com/72867850/154808586-a543846e-e80a-4716-8f76-a3a4de29afe1.gif"/>